 - Are you working in an IT-related field and want to specialize in cybersecurity?

 At whatever stage of your professional life you might currently be, getting started in cybersecurity is absolutely doable.

 Whether or not you have a tech background, you can study and practice foundational cybersecurity skills by training at the NC State Cybersecurity Bootcamp.

-There are no prerequisites to join the NC State Cybersecurity Bootcamp, so use this opportunity to gain practical experience, create a network of cybersecurity professionals and gain job-ready skills you can put to work.
+There are no prerequisites to join the bootcamp, so use this opportunity to gain practical experience, create a network of cybersecurity professionals, and gain job-ready skills you can put to work.

 The Rising Demand for Cyber Professionals

-Cybersecurity professionals spend their days building secure networks and systems, detecting and mitigating threats, leading recovery projects and, in general, protecting individuals and organizations from costly cyberattacks.
+Cybersecurity professionals spend their days building secure networks and systems, detecting and mitigating threats, leading recovery projects, and preventing costly cyber attacks.